 Halloween is undoubtedly one of the occasions that businesses prepare for every year.

-According to the National Retail Federation’s report last year, over 175 million Americans planned to spend an estimated average of $86.79 for Halloween Festivities.
+According to the National Retail Federation’s report in 2019, over 175 million Americans planned to spend an estimated average of $86.79 for Halloween Festivities.
 All adding up to a total of $9 billion estimated spend for the season.

 Of all the respondents last year, 95% said they would spend on candy, 74% stated they would shell out money for decorations, while 68% said they would budget money for costumes.